aistairc/medLLM_QA_benchmark/README.md

 ### <ins>Batch mode evaluation</ins>

-#### Test all benchmarks with multiple models
+#### Test all benchmarks with multiple LLM models

-To change the models to be used for the experiment, manually edit the script **scripts/experiment_batch.sh**
+To change the LLM models to be used for the experiment, manually edit the script **scripts/experiment_batch.sh**

-The following snippet shows how to add the model named 'xxxx/yyyy' to experiments.
+The following snippet shows how to add the LLM model named 'xxxx/yyyy' to experiments.
-If you'd like to remove a model from evaluation, comment out the model declaration.
+If you'd like to remove a LLM model from evaluation, comment out the model declaration.

 ```
 hf_model_path=xxxx/yyyyy